aidanwolf/argg-modules/index.md

 ## ModuleScript 101

 - Modules can be nested within other modules `Module[onAction:Module2[onAction:Module3]]`

 - Same modules cannot execute side-by-side:
   - ❌ `SetVar[variable:var1,value:true],SetVar[variable:var2,value:false]`
   - ✅ `SetVar[variable:var1,value:true,onVar:SetVar[variable:var2,value:false]]`

 - Modules can be turned on or off by modules like [StateMachine](#statemachine)

 - If no script is included, the default Inventory item behavior is `Item[onSpawn:Physical]`

+_- Think of ModuleScript like a long strand of DNA that decides how an object behaves_

 ## Modules